google-deepmind/dm-haiku/README.md

 Haiku provides two core tools: a module abstraction, `hk.Module`, and a simple function transformation, `hk.transform`.

-`hk.Module` behaves like `snt.Module`: `Module`s are Python objects that hold references to their own parameters, other modules, and methods that apply functions on user inputs.
+`hk.Module`s are Python objects that hold references to their own parameters, other modules, and methods that apply functions on user inputs.

 `hk.transform` turns functions that use these object-oriented, functionally "impure" modules into pure functions that can be used with `jax.jit`,